ramseyjonah114/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 As a programmer, remember that clear, concise, and readable code often leads to fewer bugs, easier maintenance, and better collaboration.
 Strive to write simple solutions first, then iterate and optimize when necessary.
 Always keep in mind that you're not just writing code for computers to execute; you're writing it for other humans to read, understand, and build upon."

 In practical terms, this could mean choosing well-known design patterns, adhering to coding standards, using descriptive variable names, and avoiding unnecessary complexity.
 It also involves continuously refactoring your code to improve its clarity and structure, as well as leveraging the power of abstraction to manage complexity effectively.

+# 2024-02-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this means that writing clean, simple, and readable code is often more valuable than complex solutions.
+It's easy to over-engineer a problem, but true mastery lies in finding the most straightforward solution without sacrificing functionality or maintainability.
+Remember, code should be written for humans to read and understand first, then for machines to execute."

+Additionally, another key principle: 'Premature optimization is the root of all evil' - Donald Knuth.
+This reminds us not to optimize code until there's clear evidence it's needed, as optimizing too early can lead to unnecessary complexity and harder-to-maintain code."